Hermann Kelly

-Hermann Patrick Kelly (born 1968) is an Irish political candidate and former journalist.
-In September 2018 he assisted in founding the far-right Irish Freedom Party, and is now president of the party.
-As of late 2021, Kelly was press officer for Romanian politician Cristian Terheș.
+Hermann Patrick Kelly (born 25 December 1968) is an Irish anti-immigration activist, politician, press officer and former journalist.
+He served as president of the far-right Irish Freedom Party (IFP) from its foundation in September 2018.
+As of October 2025, Kelly's leadership of the IFP was reportedly in dispute.
+Kelly has worked as an assistant to the Romanian MEP Cristian Terheș and Danish MEP Anders Vistisen.

 Early life and education

-Kelly was born on Christmas Day, 1968 and is originally from the Bogside in Derry.
-His father was a headmaster of a primary school in Creggan, his mother was a nurse and he has three siblings.
+Kelly was born on 25 December 1968 and is originally from the Bogside in Derry.
+His father was a headmaster of a primary school in Creggan, his mother was a nurse who emigrated from Australia and he has three siblings.

-His Secondary education was at St Columb's College, Derry.
+His secondary education was at St Columb's College, Derry.
 He then studied marine biology in Edinburgh before studying theology as a lay student at St. Patrick's College, Maynooth.
 He briefly worked as a teacher in Dublin.

 Writer

 Journalism

 As a journalist, Kelly was a contributing columnist to the Irish Examiner, and also wrote for the Irish Mail on Sunday.
 Following the resignation of editor Simon Rowe in mid-2004, Kelly was briefly acting editor (and later deputy editor) of The Irish Catholic.